Chemicals 4 Medical Devices

 Price & Availability

-SKU Stock Quantity (gr) Price
+Cat nr Stock Quantity (gr) Price

-Actu255-50G In stock 500 €50
+Actu255-50G In stock 500 g €50

 **Pricing disclaimer

-Caprolactone or simply caprolactone is a cyclic ester, a member of the lactone family, with a seven-membered ring with the formula (CH2)5CO2.
+Caprolactone is a cyclic ester, a member of the lactone family, with a seven-membered ring with the formula (CH2)5CO2.
 This colorless liquid is miscible with most organic solvents.
 It is produced on a large scale as a precursor to polycaprolactones.
 The major use of caprolactone is the production of polycaprolactones.
 These are split into two categories; the production of low molecular weight polycaprolactone polyols, used in specialty polyurethanes and coatings, and high molecular weight thermoplastics used in a variety of applications.
 There is published usage for caprolactone is its conversion to caprolactam, billions of kilograms of which are produced annually but not by this route.

 Carbonylation of caprolactone gives, after hydrolysis, pimelic acid.
 The lactone ring is easily opened with nucleophiles including alcohols and water to give polylactones and eventually the 6-hydroxyadipic acid.